meetric1/gmod_shader_guide/README.md

 3. The pixel shader then runs after that and fills in the [rasterized](https://en.wikipedia.org/wiki/Rasterisation) pixels with a color, controlled by your shader

 # screenspace_general
-(Feel free to skip this section if you already know about how .vmt's work)\
+(Feel free to skip this section if you already know about how .vmt's work)

 Source engine has a custom extension named `vmt`.
 This basically controls aspects (flags) of a custom material.\
-In this case, we are taking advantage of a shader named screenspace_general, which lets us set custom vertex and pixel shaders.\
+In this case, we are taking advantage of a shader named screenspace_general, which lets us set custom vertex and pixel shaders.

-Despite its name, screenspace_general is not actually screenspace (as of the 2015 CS branch), and was likely used for testing.\
+Despite its name, screenspace_general is not actually screenspace (as of the 2015 CS branch), and was likely used for testing.

-See [[Example 9] - shaders on models]() for more specific information on screenspace_general
+See [Example 9]() for more specific information on screenspace_general

-More info on .vmt's: https://developer.valvesoftware.com/wiki/VMT More info on screenspace_general: https://developer.valvesoftware.com/wiki/Screenspace_General Source code of the shader (Note: NOT the same as the Source SDK 2013 screenspace_general!): https://github.com/sr2echa/CSGO-Source-Code/blob/master/cstrike15_src/materialsystem/stdshaders/screenspace_general.cpp
+More info on .vmt's: https://developer.valvesoftware.com/wiki/VMT \
+More info on screenspace_general: https://developer.valvesoftware.com/wiki/Screenspace_General \
+Source code of the shader (Note: NOT the same as the Source SDK 2013 screenspace_general!): https://github.com/sr2echa/CSGO-Source-Code/blob/master/cstrike15_src/materialsystem/stdshaders/screenspace_general.cpp

 # Getting Started
 To start out, clone this repo into your `GarrysMod/garrysmod/addon` folder, there are 11 examples for you to look at and follow ingame.\
 Each example will teach you about a specific topic about shaders.
-My hope is that by reading this guide and visualizing the shader you can get a better grasp of what is going on.\
+My hope is that by reading this guide and visualizing the shader you can get a better grasp of what is going on.

 > [!WARNING]
 > PLEASE LOAD INTO `gm_construct`, AS ITS ORIGIN IS RELATIVELY CLOSE TO YOUR SPAWN POINT.
-IT IS THE MAP THESE VISUALS ARE BASED AROUND.\
+IT IS THE MAP THESE VISUALS ARE BASED AROUND.

 Once loaded in, you should be able to type `shader_example 1` in your console to view the first shader.
 (It should just be a red square) It isn't very interesting but we'll work on making some cool shaders.
 (IMAGE OF EXAMPLE_SHADER1)

 # [Example 1] - Your First Shader
 In order to make a shader, we will need something to compile it.
-For this guide I have decided to use https://github.com/SCell555/ShaderCompile, as it supports 64 bit and is a hell of a lot easier than setting up the normal sourceengine shader compiler.
-I am also using an edited version of [ficool2's](https://github.com/ficool2/sdk_screenspace_shaders) `build_single_shader.bat`.\
+For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal sourceengine shader compiler.\
+I am also using an edited version of [ficool2's](https://github.com/ficool2/sdk_screenspace_shaders) `build_single_shader.bat`.

 Please close GMod and navigate inside this repo to `gmod_shader_guide/shaders` and find `example1_ps2x.hlsl`.\
 For reference, the name of a shader is very important, so lets split it into 4 parts.
 1. `example1` - The name of the shader, this can be anything you want.
-2. `ps` - Stands for Pixel Shader, it can also be `vs` (Can you guess what it stands for?)
+2. `ps` - Stands for Pixel Shader, can also be `vs` (Can you guess what it stands for?)
 3. `2x` - The shader version.
 I will be using `2x`, as it is the most supported. `30` is also valid and has less restrictions, but does not work on native Linux
 4. `.hlsl` - The file extension, all source shaders use hlsl

-You must ENSURE that the name stays exactly in this format, or the tools provided won't work.\
+You must ENSURE that the name stays exactly in this format, or the tools provided won't work.

 Once you are done, drag it on top of `build_single_shader.bat` and it should compile and automatically put the shader into `fxc`, which is where GMod shaders are loaded from.\
-Compiled shaders are `.vcs` files, which stands for `Valve Compiled Shader`.\
+Compiled shaders are `.vcs` files, which stands for `Valve Compiled Shader`.

 Next time you go in game, you should see a bright green square at the top left of your screen.
 If you do, congratulations!
-You have successfully compiled your first shader.\
+You have successfully compiled your first shader.

 If the square is red, the shader hasn't overwritten anything and you've probably missed a step.
 Try restarting your game or checking for compile errors.

 > [!NOTE]